haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1b/DevOpsWithDocker_Part1b_learning_notes.md

 ### Random notes from the pages listed above: (in order of appearance)

-- We go a bit backwards to run manual commands first, then see how to do them in Dockerfile
+- We go a bit 'backwards' to run manual commands first, then see how to do them in Dockerfile

 - ...
 At some point, you may have noticed that sudo is not installed either, but since we are root (inside docker containers) we don't need it ...